aherrero/aherrero.github.io/_posts/2018-10-17-ArduinoToBreadboard-v2.markdown

 This is not straightforward as shows; First, the "board selection" is really how to configure the hardware in your atmega.
 In other words, the hex file is the bootloader of the microcontroller.

 Then, the boards.txt is the configuration of the fuses in your atmega.
-This is important, because thanks to the fuses, you will configure the clock (External, Internal and which frequency), if you use a [BOD](https://electronics.stackexchange.com/questions/229189/atmega328p-how-is-brown-out-detection-supposed-to-work) and so on)
+This is important, because thanks to the fuses, you will configure the clock (External, Internal and which frequency), if you use a [BOD](https://electronics.stackexchange.com/questions/229189/atmega328p-how-is-brown-out-detection-supposed-to-work) and so on.

 Until now, we use the Arduino as ISP, but this means there are [other programming tools](https://www.sparkfun.com/products/9825) you can use for programming via ISP.
 I read the [Arduino is not the best tool for programming](http://shallowsky.com/blog/hardware/programming-breadboard-atmega.html), so I will buy one asap.